elephantscale/es-training-new/kafka/slides/Kafka-Admin.md

 ---

-## Kafka Capacity Planning: Partitions / Brokers
+## Partitions / Brokers

  * More partitions -> more time to recover in case of failure
      - Let's say we have 1000 partitions in a broker
      - When that broker fails, we need to find another 'leader / primary' broker for each partition
      - If it takes 10ms to elect a new primary broker for each partition
      - Total time to recovery = 10ms x 1000 = 10 secs
      - For this 10 seconds, these partitions are NOT available

  * Some recommendations:

-     - 2000 – 4000 partitions / broker
+     - 2000 - 4000 partitions / broker

-     - 10k – 50k partitions / cluster
+     - 10k - 50k partitions / cluster

 Notes: